lindycoder/docker-instant-https-proxy/README.md

 # But why?

 Sometimes you want to test including the SSL stack.
-Browsers will show you warnings when accessing insecure url and that can caus overlooking some bugs related to https in your applications.
+Browsers will show you warnings when accessing insecure url and that can cause overlooking some bugs related to https in your applications.

 # WARNING